-- When the report measures the work of a reviewer: It shows how much the translator's work had to be corrected.
+reviewer - the translator's work that had to be corrected.

-- Fuzzy: The difference is shown in percent. memoQ also groups the results by percent ranges, similarly to fuzzy ranges in analysis reports.
+Fuzzy - the difference is shown in percents. memoQ also groups the results by percent ranges, similarly to fuzzy ranges in analysis reports.

-The distance is 100% if there was no match: If you are measuring the work of the translator, and the translation had to be written from scratch because there was no match: The edit distance will be 100% (or the number of characters in the translation).
+The distance is 100% if there was no match: When translation had to be written from scratch because there was no match, the edit distance will be 100% (or the number of characters in the translation).

 How to get here